HaxeFlixel/flixel-docs/documentation/04_community/15-install-development-flixel.html.md

 haxelib git flixel-ui https://github.com/HaxeFlixel/flixel-ui
 ```

-Should you want to use `haxelib set <library> <version>` to switch back to released versions, be sure to run `haxelib dev <library>` beforehand. `haxelib git` enables the "development directory" for a library, which causes a silent failure of `haxelib set`.
+Should you want to use `haxelib set <library> <version>` to switch back to released versions, be sure to run `haxelib dev <library>` beforehand. `haxelib git` enables the "development directory" for a library, which overrides `haxelib set` commands.

 **Testing the installation with the Mode demo**